-Due to the lack of physical proximity of shared workspace, remote work poses a number of unique challenges not present in the traditional workplace.
+Due to the lack of physical proximity of a shared workspace, remote work poses a number of unique challenges not present in the traditional workplace.
 While contemporary businesses have embraced remote work en mass, they were and remain required to address their specific requirements.
-A recent survey has shown that the majority of the workforce believes that managers must adapt their skill set to managing remote teams.

 1. Communication is paramount

 Sharing an office allows us to communicate and handle a lot of our work requirements with ease.
 The amount of things that need to be communicated doesn’t decrease once you remove the physical connection.